ansible-collections/community.docker/docs/docsite/rst/scenario_guide.rst

     ssl_version
         Provide a valid SSL version number.
 The default value is determined by the Docker SDK for Python.

+        This option is not available for the CLI based plugins.
+It is mainly needed for legacy systems and should be avoided.

 Environment variables
 .....................